 A Leader in Passenger Transportation and Comfort

 Throughout the 20th century, the Santa Fe continued to innovate in the passenger market.
 No train was more exemplary of this than the famous Super Chief.
 Launched in the mid 1930s, the train ran between Los Angeles and Chicago, where it connected with other railroads taking passengers to the east.
-Everything about the service was designed with comfort and modernity in mind.
 Brand new diesel locomotives were procured specifically for the route, while passengers were treated to lightweight stainless steel pullman coaches, and innovations such as Pullman-Standard “Pleasure Domes”.

 The success of the Super Chief between the 30s and 60s is ultimately what earned the Santa Fe its place in history.
 With fine dining, fast service, and onboard amenities such as barber shops and parlor cars, combined with the incredible views of the southwest, the train quickly became the route of choice for traveling movie stars and celebrities.
 This earned the service the nickname “train of the stars” and ensured that it would also feature in many early Hollywood movies.
 Thanks to this exposure, the iconic Santa Fe red and silver “warbonnet” paint scheme continues to be emblematic of rail travel in popular culture today.

 Although the most popular route, the Super Chief wasn’t the only “named” train on the Santa Fe system.
 Other iconic services included the Golden Gate, San Francisco Chief, and the El Capitan, some of which also featured their own unique and innovative rolling stock, such as the Budd Hi-Levels, which served as the inspiration for Amtrak’s modern double decker Superliner cars.